San Junipero: Awards

 In 2017, "San Junipero" won two Primetime Emmy Awards, as well as two BAFTA Television Craft Awards.
 It has also won or been nominated for several other accolades:

 Future

 In August 2017, Brooker said there were no plans for a sequel episode to "San Junipero".
 He told the Los Angeles Times that "we want to keep [Kelly and Yorkie] happy there".
 In an interview with NME, Brooker mentioned that some ideas for the episode were later removed, such as a scene with a kindergarten in San Junipero that "felt like a whole world in and of itself".
 He raised the idea of doing a sequel in "a completely different form", such as a graphic novel or "an experience".
 "San Junipero" has been alluded to through Easter eggs in subsequent episodes: for example, "Black Museum" shows Kelly's and Yorkie's dresses on display in a museum, and features a hospital named Saint Juniper's.

+The first episode of season 7 "Common People" features a hotel called "Juniper" where the lead characters spend their most precious time together.
+The third episode of Season 7 "Hotel Reverie" features a similar theme of simulated reality, and ends with the main character receiving a package at their doorstep addressed to 3049 Junipero Drive.